NARAYAN790/genai-multimode-chatbot/README.md

 🚨 Problem Statement

-Legal documents — rental agreements, loan contracts, terms of service — are full of complex jargon.
+Legal documents — rental agreements, loan contracts, terms of service — are often full of jargon and complexity.
-Most people sign them without fully understanding the terms, creating risk and potential legal issues for individuals and small businesses.
+Most people sign without fully understanding the terms, creating risk and confusion.

 💡 Our Solution

-We built an AI-powered assistant that transforms legal documents into clear, plain language.
+We built an AI-powered assistant that transforms complex legal documents into clear, plain language.

 Users can: